 See Scholarships & Aid.

 School psychologists use their training and skills to team with educators, parents, and other mental health professionals to ensure that every child learns in safe, healthy and supportive environment.
-According to the U.S. Bureau of Labor Statistics, the job outlook for psychologists is expected to grow 22 percent from 2010 to 2020, which equates to 37,700 new jobs in the field.
+According to the U.S. Bureau of Labor Statistics, the job outlook for psychologists is expected to grow 14.3% through 2026, which equates to 12,800 new jobs in the field.
 School psychologists engage in a variety of services, including assessment, consultation, prevention, intervention, education, research and planning, and health care provision.
 School psychologists across the nation make $85,340 on average.